The collision and merger products of stars do not look alike: A magnetohydrodynamics comparison: Results

-Collision and merger products rotate differentially and at notable fractions of their break-up velocities owing to the transfer of orbital angular momenta of the initial systems of stars to the spin angular momenta of the resulting products.
-Figure \ref{fig:profile_angVels} shows the ratios of the angular frequencies $\omega$ to the critical (break-up) angular frequencies $\omegacrit = [G m(r) / r^3]^{0.5}$, where $m(r)$ is the enclosed cylindrical mass in radius $r$, in the mid-planes for all collision and merger products at the end of the simulations.
-The mid-planes are defined as regions around the collision/merger planes within a distance of $0.5 \Rsun$. $\omega$ values reach maxima of $\sim 0.5$ -- $0.6\,\omegacrit$ within $b = 0.25$ collision products, and $\sim 0.8$ -- $0.9\,\omegacrit$ within $b = 0.50$ collision products and merger products.
+Collision and merger products rotate differentially and at notable fractions of their breakup velocities owing to the transfer of orbital angular momenta of the initial systems of stars to the spin angular momenta of the resulting products.
+Figure \ref{fig:profile_angVels} shows the average angular frequencies in the midplanes $\omegamid$ for all collision and merger products at the end of the simulations.
+All resulting products have steeply decreasing profiles of $\omegamid$, resulting in significant differential rotation.
+The midplanes are defined as regions around the orbital planes within a vertical distance of $0.5 \Rsun$.
+Figure \ref{fig:profile_angVel_ratios} shows the ratios of $\omegamid$ to the critical (breakup) angular frequencies $\omegacrit = [G m(s) / s^3]^{0.5}$, where $m(s)$ is the enclosed cylindrical mass within the cylindrical radius $s$, for all collision and merger products at the end of the simulations.
+The $\omegamid$ values reach maxima of $\sim 0.5$ -- $0.6\,\omegacrit$ within $b = 0.25$ collision products and $\sim 0.8$ -- $0.9\,\omegacrit$ within $b = 0.50$ collision products and merger products.

 The large spin angular momenta within merger and collision products have significant implications for their long-term evolution.
 During thermal contraction of the resulting products, large centrifugal forces can potentially result in substantial mass loss unless they efficiently shed their excess spin angular momenta \citep{2001ApJ...548..323S,2005MNRAS.358..716S}. \citet{2005MNRAS.358..716S} suggested that strong magnetic fields generated during coalescence may lead to loss of angular momentum through magnetic braking by winds \citep{1967ApJ...148..217W} or magnetic disk locking \citep{1978ApJ...223L..83G}.
-In addition, significant spin-down might occur during thermal contraction due to internal structural readjustments \cite{2019Natur.574..211S}.
+In addition, significant spin-down might occur during thermal contraction owing to internal structural readjustments \citep{2019Natur.574..211S}.
 Given these various processes that affect stellar spins, the exact long-term spin evolution remains uncertain and requires further study.